How to complain about a hotel

 Hotel was abroad

 If the hotel was abroad, but you booked through a UK website or company, you may be able to make a UK claim.
 If not, then you will need to make the claim through the local country’s complaints system.
 The European Consumer Centre based in Basildon can assist (http://www.ukecc.net/) on 08456 040 503.
-Their role is to help with cross border disputes.
+Their role is to help with cross-border disputes.

-If you accommodation was part of a package holiday then your rights are different.
-The package must include two of the following: transport and/or accommodation, and/or other tourist activities.
+If your accommodation was part of a package holiday then your rights are different.
+The package must include two of the following: transport and/or accommodation; and/or other tourist activities.
 If that is the case, then The Package Travel, Package Holidays and Package Tours Regulations 1992 cover the accommodation.
 These regulations will cover the person who booked the trip plus any other passengers on the trip.
 The regulation states you should get what you paid for and it is the company’s responsibility to ensure these standards are met.

 As previously mentioned, you should raise your issue whilst on holiday and if the issue is not addressed, you have 28 days upon returning to raise your case.
 If you are not satisfied with the response you can raise the issue with the membership organisation such as the Association of British Travel Agents (ABTA) or The Association of Independent Tour Operators (AITO).
 They will offer you independent arbitration.

 Your final choice if the issue cannot be resolved is to raise your case using the Courts service.
 You can use Money Claims Online (MCOL) to raise an issue, as there is no Ombudsman for hotels.
 There is a fee, but it is quick and easy to submit an issue.
-80% of issues are resolved before a Court track is issued and you can close the case at anytime.
+80% of issues are resolved before a Court track is issued and you can close the case at any time.